Thai drunken noodles

 Instructions

-3. Add chicken or other protein and cook for 5-8 mins until meat is fully cooked.
+- Add the chicken and cook for 4-5 minutes or until the meat is lightly browned in parts.
 Stirring often.

-6. Add the holy basil here and cook for 1 more min.
+- Add the holy basil here and cook for 1 more min.
 Turn off the heat and serve hot.
-Sprinkle with a dash of fresh lime juice on top if desired.

 Notes